AI-Huang/AI-Huang.github.io/content/authors/admin/_index.md

 Kan's research interests include Neural Networks, Machine Learning, Representation Learning and Natural Language Processing.
 He also has some AIoT and Robotics experience.

+Besides skills related to machine learning, Kan is also familiar with some engineering technics such as HTML, Django, Web Crawler and Bash Scripts.

 {{< icon name="download" pack="fas" >}} Download my <a target="_blank" href="https://drive.google.com/file/d/1KZkYdvdKsDgwys5ZmLILB9xS9-CFQp9o/view?usp=sharing">resumé</a>.